 Normally, a field with a normal name has a value from the variables for the individual card.
 The card design allows an example to be set and shown for the deck design.
 If a field is used as an image, the value is actually a hash of the uploaded image, and you have the option of uploading new images per card for such variables.

 A field can, however, be multiple choice, with have a set of tags, each of which has its own value.
 When the variable matches the tag, the corresponding value is used instead.
 When entering values for a card the tags are shown as a pull down selection.
+If the value is not found it is used, unless a blank tag is defined as a default.

 A field can also be conditional, such as a fixed header only shown if the corresponding value is set.
 Use a field name starting with ?, e.g. ?Name to show the value only if the corresponding variable is not blank.